Harrywg/therapy-derbyshire-react/README.md

 1. Present key information about the business.
 2. Direct users to contact the business.

 The client was previously using a CMS based site and was looking for a more custom page to suit their brand.
-As they get most of their traffic from a third party organisation site, the main focus for this website is to make the business seem friendly and approachable and lead users to get in touch.
+As they get most of their traffic from a third party organisation site, the main focus for this website is to make the business seem friendly and approachable and keep user attention, directing them to get in touch.

 ## Challenges
 ### Animations